 Grants & Incentives

-LDDA Redevelopment Guide
+LDDA Incentive Program & Redevelopment

 LDDA Grant Incentives

 The Façade Grant (DIP) is designed for renovation projects to the façade of a building within the boundaries of the Longmont Downtown Development Authority (LDDA).
-This grant is a reimbursement with funds dispersed after the project has been completed and inspected.
 Any project costs that will be reimbursed as part of the grant must have staff approval before work begins.
+This grant is subject to LDDA approval prior to starting the project.
+If the project work is completed prior to grant approval, the grant application is forefeited and ineligible for funding.
+This grant is a reimbursement with funds disbursed after the project has been completed, paid, and inspected.

 The maximum grant is 25% of eligible sign costs with a cap of $3,500, contingent on available funds.
 Sign incentives can be phased per business until the $3,500 limit is reached.